batteries-included/heyya/README.md

 To run the snapshot tests, run `mix test` as usual.
 This will compare the snapshots to the current rendered output of the components and fail the tests if the snapshots do not match.

-If you need to update the snapshots for any reason, you can run `SNAPSHY_OVERRIDE=true mix test` to reset the snapshot values to the current rendered output of the components.
+If you need to update the snapshots for any reason, you can run `HEYYA_OVERRIDE=true mix test` to reset the snapshot values to the current rendered output of the components.

+Credit:

+The initial snapshot code used [Snapshy](https://hex.pm/packages/snapshy).
+We have since moved on to inspect the html rather than using snapshy.
+Thank you to them for the initial implementation.

 ## Example Live View Test